BergensTidende/frost-client/README.md

 `pip install frost-client`

+or if you want the response from the API returned as Pandas DataFrame, use:

+`pip install frost-client[pandas]`

-or
+or using pipenv:

-`pipenv install frost-client`
+`pipenv install frost-client[pandas]`

-This will install the frost-client and Pandas.

 ## Usage